 It serves as an unaffiliated platform for doctors and dentists to share accurate medical information and personal experiences.
 There's also a free Ask A Doctor section that allows readers to address questions to a team of independent doctors and dentists.

-The premise behind DxD was: Wouldn't it be amazing if more doctors could reach out directly to Singaporeans and positively influence health, a spin on the social influencers of today whose sole purpose is to influence you to go out and spend money?
+The premise behind DxD was: Wouldn't it be amazing if more doctors could reach out directly to Singaporeans and positively influence health?

 Some examples of popular posts include: